It’s hard to imagine, but even the seeming vastness of our oceans is under the same threat as the forests. Our oceans are dying.

 According to a 2008 UN report, the world’s fishing fleets are losing $50 billion USD each year through depleted stocks and poor fisheries management.
 The report, produced jointly by the World Bank and the UN Food and Agriculture Organization (FAO), asserts that half the world’s fishing fleet could be scrapped with no change in catch.
 In addition, the biomass of global fish stocks have been allowed to run down to the point where it is no longer possible to catch the amount of fish that could be caught.
 Increased incidence of schistosomiasis in Africa has been linked to declines of fish species that eat the snails carrying the disease-causing parasites.
 Massive growth of jellyfish populations threaten fish stocks, as they compete with fish for food, eat fish eggs, and poison or swarm fish, and can survive in oxygen depleted environments where fish cannot; they wreak massive havoc on commercial fisheries.
 Overfishing eliminates a major jellyfish competitor and predator exacerbating the jellyfish population explosion.

 We are also fishing inefficiently.
 Bottom trawling is a perverse method of fishing that scrapes the sea-floor of all life, only to sell a tiny fraction of the actual catch.
+The majority is just considered collateral damage.
 Most of the catch is then thrown back into the sea as ‘by-catch’.
 It also destroys important sponge ecosystems along the bottom of our oceans.

 National Geographic photographer Brian Skerry presented some of his work at TED (2010).
 His work is beautiful, but the subject is not.
 As Brian’s TED talk so graphically shows, a mere handful of 7 or 8 shrimp kills 10 pounds of ‘by-catch’.